 Two important patterns that nearly every chartist or technical analyst looks at are double tops and double bottoms.
 They are a cinch if you understand support and resistance.

-Let’s look at the stages of a double top, using Texas Instruments Inc. (TXN) as an example:
+Let’s look at the stages of a double top chart, using Texas Instruments Inc. (TXN) as an example:

 Contrary to double tops, double bottoms are typically formed after a downtrend hits a low point at which buyers are willing to step in.
 The downdraft ends because the stock finds some support, and then rallies to a previous resistance before pulling back again.
 Thereafter, it hits another bottom and tends to rise and break above the previous resistance area.
 You can simply flip the chart pattern you saw with the double top; instead of looking for the “M,” search for a “W.”